runmat-org/runmat/docs/TELEMETRY.md

 # Telemetry

-Last updated December 2, 2025
-Participation is optional and you may opt out at any time.

 ## Why is telemetry collected?

 RunMat telemetry exists to prove that we are delivering value to our users (e.g. that users are using RunMat).
 Anonymous usage signals tell us: